Delta Goodrem: 2011–2014: Child of the Universe and The Voice

-2015–2017: Return to Neighbours, stage debut and Wings of the Wild
+2015–2019: Wings of the Wild

 It was announced on 13 January 2015, that Goodrem was returning as a judge The Voice Australia for the show's fourth season.
+She was reportedly paid A$2 million per season after negotiating an increase from her initial $800,000.
+Goodrem continued to return as a coach yearly through the ninth season in 2020.
+Goodrem won both the 2016 and 2017 editions of the show with her artists Alfie Arcuri and Judah Kelly, respectively.
 Goodrem's single "Only Human" was released on 13 March to coincide with her return as Nina Tucker for Neighbours' 30th anniversary.
 She returned for three episodes starting from 16 March.
 Goodrem also appeared in a documentary special celebrating the anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK.
 She joined the Australian leg of Ricky Martin's One World Tour in April as his supporting act.
 She also revealed that she has been working with DNA and Jon Hume.

 On 24 July 2015, Goodrem released "Wings" as the lead single from her fifth studio album Wings of the Wild.
 The song peaked at number one on the ARIA Charts and was certified double platinum.
 Goodrem also promoted the single in New Zealand and the UK.
 From October 2015 to February 2016, Goodrem made her musical theatre debut playing Grizabella in an Australian version of Cats.
 She performed the role in the Sydney, Hobart, Melbourne and Brisbane legs of the show.
 "Dear Life" was released on 6 May 2016 as the second single from Wings of the Wild.
 The single debuted and peaked at number three on the ARIA Singles Chart and was later certified Platinum.
 "Enough" featuring American rapper Gizzle was released as the third single on 24 June 2016 and debuted at number forty six on the ARIA Singles Chart.
 It later peaked at number twenty seven in its third week on the chart.

 Wings of the Wild was released on 1 July 2016.
 "The River" was later released with a story music video for the tour in September 2016, while she was in New Zealand.
 She toured Wings of the Wild in Australia in October and November 2016.